RisingStack/writing-testable-apis-the-basics/README.md

 TDD is the process of writing an initially failing test case, that defines a function - this is where you design the interfaces of your unit.

-After this all you have to do is make the tests pass by implementing the described functionality.
+After that all you have to do is make the tests pass by implementing the described functionality.

 ## Putting the pieces together - writing integration tests